 With winter coming, you might be thinking about ways to prevent fire damage in your Nashville home, and you would be right to do so.
 According to the National Fire Protection Agency (NFPA), heating is one of the top five causes of home fires and fire casualties, so being prepared ahead of the cold winter weather is a good idea.

-What Are Some Important Tips To Prevent A Fire While Keeping My Nashville Home Warm This Winter?
+Important Tips To Prevent Fire While Heating Your Nashville Home This Winter

 - Everyone loves a fragrant candle or a warm fire in the fireplace.
 It can be tempting to light a candle or a fire and leave it to burn for an extended period for scent or ambiance and warmth, but you have to remember to extinguish either one when you leave the room.
 A spark or a falling piece of burning wood onto flammable material can start a house fire in a matter of seconds.